nubenetes/awesome-kubernetes/docs/demos.md

 * [developers.redhat.com: Containerize and deploy Strapi CMS applications on Kubernetes and Red Hat OpenShift](https://developers.redhat.com/blog/2021/04/09/containerize-and-deploy-strapi-applications-on-kubernetes-and-red-hat-openshift/)
 * [developers.redhat.com: Build lean Java containers with the new Red Hat Universal Base Images OpenJDK runtime images 🌟](https://developers.redhat.com/articles/2021/05/24/build-lean-java-containers-new-red-hat-universal-base-images-openjdk-runtime)
 * [youtube: No YAML!
 Kubernetes done the easy way | DevNation Tech Talk](https://www.youtube.com/watch?v=jBDmX85IjLM&ab_channel=RedHatDeveloper)
+* [developers.redhat.com: New application samples in Red Hat OpenShift 4.8](https://developers.redhat.com/articles/2021/10/01/new-application-samples-red-hat-openshift-48) Check out all of the new and updated samples that comes with OpenShift 4.8.
+Try any or all of these samples within minutes of downloading your free openshift cluster.

 ### Developer Sandbox
 * [Developer Sandbox for Red Hat OpenShift 🌟](https://developers.redhat.com/developer-sandbox) Get free access to the Developer Sandbox for Red Hat OpenShift and deploy your application code as a container on this self-service, cloud-hosted experience.
 Skip installations and deployment and jump directly into OpenShift.